mbernal-git/mbernal-git/README.md

 Clients' perspective:

-Measure customer satisfaction and loyalty to improve customer service.
+Measure customer satisfaction and loyalty to improve customer service with the use NPS and CSAT survey.

 #### Architecture